Skip to main content

 Backup Codes

-Backup codes allow users to access their account if they lose their authenticator device:
+Backup codes allow users to access their account if they lose their authenticator device.
+Backup codes are provided when 2FA is first enabled and can be regenerated through the Console.

 // Using a backup code to sign in